jeisen0105/Cyclistic-Case-Study/README.md

 write_csv(summary_stats_df, "summary_ride_statistics_tidy.csv")
 ```

-Results:
+Below is a summary table illustrating the mean, median, minimum, and maximum ride lengths for casual and member riders.

 ![Chart](summary_ride_statistics.png)

-### Average Ride Length in seconds and total number of rides by user type and weekday
+### Average Ride Length (Minutes) and total number of rides by user type and weekday

-Average ride length and total number of rides for each weekday by user type were calculated.
-A data frame was then created to display the calculations and was exported as a csv.
+The average ride length (in minutes) and total number of rides were calculated for each weekday, broken down by user type.
+Understanding these patterns can help identify which days see heavier usage and how ride durations vary between casual and member riders throughout the week.
+The dataframe was also exported as a CSV file.

 ```r
 # Create a new data frame with total number of rides and average ride length by weekday and user type